joebinns/stylised-character-controller/README.md

 The blob shadows use [Nyahoon Games'](http://nyahoon.com/products) asset [Dynamic Shadow Projector for URP](http://nyahoon.com/products/dynamic-shadow-projector).

 ### Path Creator
-The platforms follow paths using Sebastian Lague's very useful [Path Creator](https://github.com/SebLague/Path-Creator).
+The platforms follow paths using Sebastian Lague's very useful [Path Creator](https://github.com/SebLague/Path-Creator) (a project which I have previously contributed to).
 This has been adapted to work with [*Oscillator.cs*].

 ### All else
 Is [my own](https://joebinns.com/).